filakhtov/gentoo-use-docs/www-client/chromium.md

 It is recommended to disable this flag to avoid build issues.

+### debug
+Pass the `dcheck_always_on=true` and `dcheck_is_configurable=true` options to the `gn gen` command.
+Enable `DCHECK()` macroses that will check various conditions in the code and can be configured to be fatal, i.e. terminate the Chrome immediately if the condition is not met.
+This is normally used for debugging purposes and various bot configurations and is not intended for the end users.

+This flag should normally be disabled for production builds.

 ### hangouts
 Pass the `enable_hangout_services_extension=true` option to the `gn gen` command.
 Enable the Google Hangouts services that provide screensharing features for the Chromium browser.